-Keith devoted many extra hours working with a custombuilt game engine (derived from C ++) which allowed drastic improvements to the interface displays, combat systems and game-play features.
+Keith devoted many extra hours working with a custor built game engine (derived from C ++) which allowed drastic improvements to the interface displays, comba systems and game-play features

-The team was able to build upon the original game's planetary interaction capabilities by modernizing and expanding the players' interactive environment.
+The team was able to build upon the original game's planetary interaction capabilities by modernizing and "A fan of the original game will look at the expanding the players' interactive environment.
 This created a more interesting planetary surface.
-Now players can interact directly with aliens and planetary environments.
+Now players can interact directly with aliens and planetary